UBC-OpenRobotics/PoseRecognition/README.md

 Cd into where you've cloned the repository.
 The pose estimation script is a modified version of Nick's object tracker.
 By default, the script will take webcam footage as an input.
 Once it detects a person, it will crop out the bounding box as a separate image and perform pose prediction.
 Including an optional argument "--image" will instead use any images in the 'IMAGES' folder.
+Before running the script, ensure you have a directory "output_images" in the repo.
 ```
 python3 object_tracker.py
 python3 object_tracker.py --image
 ```
-The script runs and crops images correctly but labeling is unfinished.
+The script runs and crops images correctly and labels with decent accuracy.
+The only issue is with blurry images.

 To do:
-- Change how we handle the labels (How we take the confidence values and get a label from them)
 - Change how we output the labels (Instead of directly drawing on the cropped photos)